tiCrypt Vault Overview

 Vault: Secure File Storage

-Unlike traditional cloud storage solutions, tiCrypt enforces end-to-end encryption.
-All encryption and decryption occur in the user’s browser before data reaches the server.
-This ensures that even backend administrators cannot access file contents.
+Unlike traditional cloud storage, encryption occurs in the browser before data reaches the server, ensuring backend systems cannot access file contents.

 Users, Groups, and Cryptographic Isolation

-Group isolation is enforced at the cryptographic level.
-Membership in one group does not grant access to another group’s files, even with backend system access.
-This architecture supports strict segmentation policies required in regulated environments.
+Group isolation is enforced at the cryptographic level, ensuring strict segmentation required in regulated environments.

 Secure File Sharing Controls